 Residual values — and subsidized residual values — are important factors associated with the cost you pay to lease a car.
 A vehicle’s residual value, which is set by the leasing company, is an estimate of what the car will be worth once the lease ends.

-As an incentive, automakers or leasing companies may subsidize leases in order to lower your payments.
+As an incentive, automakers or leasing companies may increase the projected residual value in order to lower monthly payments, also known as subsidizing or subventing.
 Automakers will often offer either a subsidized interest rate or a subsidized residual value on a car, but not both.
-These details aren’t obvious however, so you may have to ask.
+You can also check to see if it’s worth the deal by comparing the payments against an auto lease calculator.

 The perks of car-lease incentives